-Scottish child payment £26.70 a week for each child under 16 Parent ordinarily resident in Scotland, responsible for a child under 16, entitled to a qualifying benefit: Universal credit Child tax credit Working tax credit Pension credit Income support Income-based jobseeker's allowance Income-related employment and support allowance Apply online or download a claim form mygov.scot/best-start-grant Or apply by phone on 0800 182 2222, or request a claim form.
+Scottish child payment £27.15 a week for each child under 16 There is no limit to the number of children Scottish child payment is payable for.
+Parent ordinarily resident in Scotland, responsible for a child under 16, entitled to a qualifying benefit: Universal credit Pension credit Payable as well as child benefit.
+Apply online or download a claim form mygov.scot/best-start-grant Or apply by phone on 0800 182 2222, or request a claim form.
 Free school meals All P1-5 pupils attending school are entitled to free school meals.
-For other pupils, parent or carer must be getting: Universal credit and earning no more than £796 in the monthly assessment period before you apply.
-CTC only with income under £19,995 CTC/WTC with income under £9,552 Income support Income-based jobseeker's allowance Income-related employment and support allowance Asylum support from the Home Office If your child is in P1-5 and also eligible for free school meals due to low income, you should still apply for free school meals to make sure that you get the Scottish child payment bridging payment.
+P6 & P7 pupils are entitled to free school meals if you are getting Scottish child payment.
+For any other pupils, you must be getting: Universal credit and earning no more than £850 in the monthly assessment period before you apply.
+Asylum support from the Home Office If your child is in P1-5 and also eligible for free school meals due to UC or asylum support, you should still apply for free school meals to make sure that you get any additional support available during the school holidays.
 Forms available from your local authority.
+Free school meals may also be available on a discretionary basis, for example if you are getting pension credit, or you are not entitled to benefits due to your immigration status.
 School clothing grants Most children entitled to free school meals will also be entitled to the school clothing grant, although criteria can vary locally.
-The school clothing grant is payable at a minimum of: • £120 per child of primary school age • £150 per child of secondary school age Education maintenance allowance 16-19 year olds in full-time non-advanced education with household income no more than £24,421 per (one child), or £26,884 (more than one child under 16 or under 25 in education). £30 a week during term-time, paid fortnightly in arrears.
+The school clothing grant is payable at a minimum of: • £120 per child of primary school age • £150 per child of secondary school age Bookbug - free books in Primary 1-3.
+All children, regardless of income.
+Scotland-wide scheme providing free books with no mean-test.
+Scottish Book Trust 0131 524 0160 scottishbooktrust.com Bookbags given out by schools during the autumn term Education maintenance allowance 16-19 year olds in full-time non-advanced education with household income no more than £24,421 per (one child), or £26,884 (more than one child under 16 or under 25 in education). £30 a week during term-time, paid fortnightly in arrears.
 Apply to your local council.
-More information at mygov.scot/ema Free bus travel 5-21 year olds in Scotland, regardless of household income or benefits. transport.gov.scot/concessionary-travel/young- persons-free-bus-travel-scheme
+More information at mygov.scot/ema Free bus travel 5-21 year olds in Scotland, regardless of household income or benefits. transport.gov.scot/concessionary- travel/young-persons-free-bus-travel-scheme